 Our MFA Candidate Instructors

-Every section of "ENGL 203: Intro to Creative Writing" is taught by one of our MFA candidates in poetry or fiction.
-The University of Wisconsin-Madison's MFA program is among the most competitive in the country, which means we hand-pick the six instructors of ENGL 203 from a talented pool of up to six hundred applicants annually.
-Students of ENGL 203 have the privilege of working with immensely talented young writers at the very beginning of their literary careers.
-This year's "Intro to Creative Writing" instructors are Rowan Buchanan, Kevin Debs, Steven Flores, Ladee Hubbard, Liv Stratman, and Steven Wright.
+Every section of "ENGL 207: Intro to Creative Writing" is taught by one of our MFA candidates in poetry or fiction.
+The University of Wisconsin-Madison’s MFA program is among the most competitive in the country, which means we hand-pick the six instructors of ENGL 207 from a talented pool of up to six hundred applicants annually.
+Students of ENGL 207 have the privilege of working with immensely talented young writers at the very beginning of their literary careers.
+This year’s “Intro to Creative Writing” instructors are Piyali Bhattacharya, Hanna Halperin-Goldstein, Christian Holt, Will Kelly, Lucy Tan, and Jackson Tobin.